dirtyfilthy/rpm2cvescan/README.md

 ## OFFLINE MODE

-This version has an offline mode so you don't need to run script on host
+2020-07-14 [dirtyfilthy] This version has an offline mode so you don't need to run script on host

 ## Original repo